KBVE/bugwars/unity/bugwars/Assets/BugWars/Prefabs/Character/Adventurers/QUICK_REFERENCE.md

 ## Secondary Commands

+### KBVE > Characters > Configure FBX Import Settings
+**Use this if Avatars are showing as "None"**
+- Configures all character FBX files to generate humanoid Avatars
+- Sets Animation Type to Humanoid
+- Sets Avatar Definition to "Create From This Model"
+- Auto-reimports FBX files
+- After running, sync again to assign Avatars

 ### KBVE > Characters > Setup Test Character
 Creates a Knight character in the scene at (0, 0, 0) for testing.